arulrevtest/helloworld_helm/README.md

 1. From the “Kind” dropdown, select “Google Service Account from metadata”
 1. Click “OK”

-### Add service account credentials

-1. In the Jenkins UI, Click “Credentials” on the left
-1. Click either of the “(global)” links (they both route to the same URL)
-1. Click “Add Credentials” on the left
-1. From the “Kind” dropdown, select “Google Service Account from metadata”
-1. Click “OK”

 ## Deploying MySQL database

 Deployment of mysql db is done outside pipeline using below commands